AbdelrahmanGalhom/Neural-Style-Transfer/README.md

    python main.py eval --content-image images/content-images/amber.jpg --model saved_models/mosaic.pth --output-image output.jpg
    ```

-Or try the [interactive demo](https://huggingface.co/spaces/AbdelrahmanGalhom/Style-Transfer) on Hugging Face!
+Or try the [interactive demo](https://huggingface.co/spaces/AbdelrahmanGalhom/Style-Transfer) on Hugging Face (shown in the screenshot at the top of this README)!